-The Maritime Boundary Treaty is an historic agreement for Australia and Timor-Leste: we have settled a long-running dispute, delimited our maritime boundaries, and laid the foundation for a new chapter in our relationship with one of our closest neighbours.
+The Maritime Boundary Treaty is an historic agreement for Australia and Timor-Leste: it settled a long-running dispute, delimited our maritime boundaries, and laid the foundation for a new chapter in the relationship between the two countries.

 Supporting the international rules-based order and UNCLOS

-The treaty is a testament to the way in which international law, in particular the UN Convention on the Law of the Sea, reinforces stability and allows countries to resolve disputes peacefully without coercion.
+The Maritime Boundary Treaty is a testament to the way in which international law, in particular UNCLOS, reinforces stability and allows countries to resolve disputes peacefully without coercion.
 It is an example of the rules-based order in action.

-The Treaty establishes permanent maritime boundaries between Australia and Timor-Leste in the Timor Sea and a stable legal framework for resource development.
-This will provide certainty and stability for businesses and investors.
+- establishes permanent maritime boundaries between Australia and Timor-Leste in the Timor Sea and a stable legal framework for resource development, providing certainty and stability for businesses and investors

-The Treaty provides for both countries to develop the Greater Sunrise gas fields together and share in the benefits.
-This recognises both Australia and Timor-Leste have legitimate sovereign rights as coastal states under UNCLOS.
+- provides for both countries to develop the Greater Sunrise gas fields together and share in the benefits.
+This recognises both Australia and Timor-Leste have legitimate sovereign rights as coastal states under UNCLOS

-The Treaty will support Timor-Leste's economic development by providing new opportunities for income and commercial and industrial development.
-Seventy or eighty per cent of revenue from Greater Sunrise will flow to Timor-Leste, depending on how the resource is developed.
+- supports Timor-Leste's economic development by providing new opportunities for income and commercial and industrial development; seventy or eighty per cent of revenue from Greater Sunrise will flow to Timor-Leste, depending on where the resource is developed